Identify potential Toyota Prado problems – both diesel and petrol – before purchasing a used one, ensuring you avoid buying a lemon.

-Important to remember before buying any used Toyota Prado is to always make sure you do a vehicle finance check.
-The PPSR report will also show information like written-off, stolen status and other important facts about the car.
-You can learn more by grabbing my free Street Smart Tool Kit.
-The tools and steps will help you with your DIY inspection.
-Also, if you want peace of mind before buying a used car get a pre-purchase car inspection.
+Important to remember before buying a car from a private seller is to always make sure you do a vehicle finance check.
+The PPSR report will also show information like WOVR status, stolen status and other important facts about the car.

 Toyota Prado is a popular SUV model from Toyota, renowned for its reliability and off-road capabilities.
 It has been on the market for over two decades and has become one of the most reliable cars in its class.